Governance & Financials

 - Community First Bylaws and Articles of Incorporation

 Tax Exempt: America's Charities and its family of federations are recognized by the United States Internal Revenue Service (IRS) as tax-exempt organizations.
-Here are the IRS Determinations letters for America's Charities, Children First, Health First, and Community First.
+Here are the IRS determination letters for America's Charities and Community First.

 State Disclosure Statements: Here is a link to disclosure statements for Florida, Georgia, Maryland, Michigan, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, Virginia, Washington, and West Virginia.